 With that said, here are some tips and bits of advice for what to avoid in your social media accounts to make sure you don’t hurt your chances of getting into your dream school.

 If all this sounds too complicated, remember you can just set your social media accounts to private.
-It won’t let colleges see any of the good things about you that they might otherwise, but it also saves you the trouble of carefully curating each post and picture across all of your accounts.
+It won’t let colleges see any of the good things about you that they might otherwise; but it also saves you the trouble of carefully curating each post and picture across all of your accounts.
+In the end, social media sometimes can hurt college chances… if you don’t take a few proactive steps.